 You have begun this journey, one of faith in Christ … a relationship that will not only last a lifetime but through all of eternity.
 Is that the end of the story?
 Do you just settle in—contentedly relaxing in the knowledge that your eternal destiny is secure?
 Or is there more?

 Well of course there is more, a lot more!
 Every relationship you have ever begun has potential, but it needs a personal investment to experience its genuine richness and depth.
-This is equally true of your relationship with your Heavenly Father.
+This is equally true of your relationship with your Heavenly Father—you need to work on building faith in Him.
 The reality that He desires, as well as offers, a rich and rewarding relationship with you is nearly beyond comprehension.

 The first time I met my husband I blew him off.
 It really wasn’t him, it was the fact that I was running a convention he attended with a bunch of musicians and their keepers.
 These folks were a handful and I was tired of the bad pick-up lines that came from this crowd.
 He really is an amazing guy—I just didn’t know it then.